THE STRUCTURE AND FUNCTION OF NEURONS

 Neurotransmitters have different types of actions:

-• Inhibitory neurotransmitters decrease the chances of the target cell taking action.
+Inhibitory neurotransmitters reduce the likelihood that the target cell will take action.
 In some cases, these neurotransmitters have a relaxation-like effect.

-• Some neurotransmitters can carry out several functions depending on the type of receptor they connect to.
+Some neurotransmitters can perform multiple functions depending on the type of receptor to which they bind.

 ACETYLCHOLINE

 PRIMARY FUNCTIONS: Acetylcholine is an excitatory neurotransmitter with many roles.
-It is mainly responsible for stimulating muscles.
+It is primarily responsible for stimulating muscle contraction.
 It activates the motor neurons that control the skeletal muscles.
-It is also concerned with regulating the activities in certain brain areas, which are associated with attention, arousal, learning, and memory.
+It is also concerned with regulating activities in brain regions associated with attention, arousal, learning, and memory.
 Unlike other key neurotransmitters, acetylcholine is not made from amino acids.
 Its primary building block is choline, which doesn't have to compete for entry into your brain.
 Therefore, the more choline you consume, the more acetylcholine you can produce.

 OPTIMAL LEVELS